Kramoule/Boat-App/README.md

 Run `docker-compose up` to run the project.

 The web page will be up on port **4200** and the server on port **8080**.
-It's possible to change these value in the `docker-compose.yml`

 ### Without docker-compose